beckii0930/CSCI596_Final_Project/README.md

 </p>

 <p align="center">
-  <b>Figure 6.
+  <b>Figure 5.
 SNF2 ATPase Domain Structure Has 2 Catalytic Lobes</b>
 </p>

-Previous CG simulation by [Brandani and Takada,2018](https://doi.org/10.1101/297762) has simulated the ATP Hydrolysis process (apo->ATP->ADP) through changing the **Hydrogen bond strength** and **lobe1-lobe2 Go interaction strength** to facilitate conformational change that allow the lobe2 to close up to lobe1.
-Details such as the Energy Calculation Functions of Go Interaction can be found [here](https://www.charmm.org/wiki//index.php/Coarse_Grained_Go_Models#The_functional_form_of_the_coarse-grained_Go_model).
+Previous CG simulation by [Brandani and Takada,2018](https://doi.org/10.1101/297762) has simulated the ATP Hydrolysis process (apo->ATP->ADP) through changing the **Hydrogen bond strength** and **lobe1-lobe2 Go interaction strength** to facilitate conformational change that allow the Lobe 2 to close up to Lobe 1.
+The details for Energy Calculation Functions of Go Interaction can be found [here](https://www.charmm.org/wiki//index.php/Coarse_Grained_Go_Models#The_functional_form_of_the_coarse-grained_Go_model).
 Inspired by their research, I adopted similar strategy to simulate DNA translocation by INO80 using ATP hydrolysis.
 <p align="center">
   <img src="./atpaseModel.png" width="300">
 </p>

 <p align="center">
-  <b>Figure 7.
+  <b>Figure 6.
 ATP Hydrolysis Cycle</b>
 </p>

 ### 3. Define Translocase Lobe GO Contacts
 The residues belong to lobe1 and lobe2 were identified using the [Cryo-EM structure 6fml](https://www.nature.com/articles/s41586-018-0029-y).
 This gives us the atpase in closed conformation.
-A simple homology model was constructed with 6hts to obtain the lobes in open conformation by aligning each of the two lobes with the respective ones from the 6fml.
+A simple homology model was constructed with [6hts](https://www.rcsb.org/structure/6HTS) to obtain the lobes in open conformation by aligning each of the two lobes with the respective ones from the [6fml](https://www.rcsb.org/structure/6fml) .
 A list of go interactions between lobes 1 and 2 are then generated (script: "mda_define_atp_contacts.py").
 The strength of these contacts in each translocate state is set according to [Brandani and Takada,2018](https://doi.org/10.1101/297762):

 |state|Interaction Strength|resulting state    |